isabella232/livefyre.en/help/implementation/c-app-customizations/c-twitter-display-requirements.md

   * Twitter actions (Reply, Retweet, Like)
   * Timestamp

-* Passive display (broadcast, in-venue, digital out of home) must include at least the following:
+* Passive display (broadcast, in-venue, digital out of help) must include at least the following:

   * Twitter logo
   * Unaltered Tweet text (can remove the links if not contextually relevant)